ggalloni/lack_of_correlation_with_GWs/README.md

 ## Testing

 As an example, I provide the results of a test pipeline, named "testing", assuming $N=100$.
 In particular, in the folder `data\testing` you can find every product of the analysis, figures included.

+## Important notes

+To run the actual analysis, I use $N=10000$ simulations.
+This means that the `complete_pipeline.py` script takes approximately 20 minutes to finish (I have 16 GB of RAM and 8 cores for a total of 16 CPUs).
+Alse, the resulting folder containing the products will occupy approximately 104 GB.